 What about a newly constructed home?
 Does it need a home inspection?

 Yes!
 We find far more problems, some quite serious, in newly constructed homes than in homes that have been lived in for years.
 This is not due to your builder’s negligence – he/she has done the best job they could with subcontractors and planning – it’s just that there are so many systems in a home; it is close to impossible to inspect everything, and correct it before the Certificate of Occupancy is issued.

 I am having a home built, the builder assures me he will inspect everything.
 Should I have an independent inspector make periodic inspections?

 Absolutely!
 No matter how good your builder is, he/she WILL miss things.
 They are so concerned with the house, they get so close to their work, as do the subcontractors that important items can, and will be, overlooked.
 Have a professional inspector examine/inspect the property to ensure that all oversights are properly identified and repaired prior to you closing on the home.

 A typical inspection of a 2400 square foot house will take anywhere from 1 1/2 to 2 hours depending on the age and condition of the home.
 Xstream Inspections performs on-site written reports, with photographic documentation which is delivered and emailed from the property at the time of this inspection.
 The Professionally Licensed Inspector is there to ensure that you are completely aware of the current property condition.
 They are your extra eyes and ears, to assist you when making one of the largest purchases of your life.

-How much will an Inspection Cost?
+How much will an inspection cost?

-On average a home inspection should cost around10 cents/square foot.
 Factors which may raise the price of the inspection fee can be associated with age, foundation type and/or additional structures present at the residence.
 (Guest Quarters/Pools/etc.).